PowerInfer/powerinfer.github.io/_posts/2024-06-07-powerinfer-2.markdown

 ---
 ## TL;DR

 Today we're thrilled to introduce our efficient inference framework for smartphones, PowerInfer-2.
 We support up to Mixtral 47B MoE models with a speed of 11.1 tokens/s, up to 22x speedup compared with other state-of-the-art framework.
-For 7B models, even we just place 50% model weight on the phones, we still have the SOTA speed! 功耗XXX
+For 7B models, even we just place 50% model weight on the phones, we still have the SOTA speed!

 Demo here.